 On the other hand, when CP policy is implemented, each class is dedicated a portion of the resources that cannot be used by calls from other classes.
-Hence, it provides fairness and supports service differentiation.
+Hence, it supports service differentiation and controls class-based blocking probabilities.
 However, CP policy may not maximize the overall utilization of the available resources.
-Our goal, then, is to design a connection admission policy which provides fairness and maximizes the overall utilization.
+Our goal, then, is to design a connection admission policy which provides service differentiation and maximizes the overall utilization.

 In the following sections, we formulate this problem in an MDP framework.
 Since the MDP-based formulation for a large network is computationally infeasible, we first formulate the problem for a single-wavelength single-link network to derive the optimal policy.
-By using the properties of the optimal policy and developing approximations, we propose a quite simple heuristic algorithm to support fairness issue in the network.
+By using the properties of the optimal policy and developing approximations, we propose a quite simple heuristic algorithm to support service differentiation in the network.